esa/pagmo2/doc/sphinx/quickstart.rst

    python getting_started.py

-We recommend the use of Jupyter or Ipython do enjoy pygmo the most.
+We recommend the use of Jupyter or Ipython to enjoy pygmo the most.